ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/low_birthweight_short_gestation/index.rst

-The probability that a simulant's Low Birthweight and Short Gestation exposure category is ``cat_i`` should equal the prevalence of ``cat_i`` for the simulant's age group and sex according to GBD (after correcting the prevalences as indicated above).
+The probability that a simulant's Low Birthweight and Short Gestation exposure category is ``cat_i`` should equal the prevalence of ``cat_i`` for the simulant's age group and sex according to GBD (after rescaling the prevalences as indicated above).
 Specifically, the LBWSG prevalence data from GBD should be used to initialize the exposure categories of simulants as follows: